mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

                     * should be well documented
                 * private claims
                     * known only to the producer and consumer of a JWT
+                * always validate claims even if signature is valid
         * signature
             ```
             HMACSHA256( // example with HMAC SHA256 algorithm